srsran/srsRAN_Project_docs/docs/source/tutorials/source/cotsUE/source/index.rst

     pySIM-shell (MF/ADF.USIM/EF.UST)> ust_service_deactivate 124
     pySIM-shell (MF/ADF.USIM/EF.UST)> ust_service_deactivate 125

-You can then verify the ISIM configuration using the following command:
+After these steps **UST service 124** and **125** should be disabled.
+You can verify the ISIM configuration using the following command:

 .. code-block:: bash